oJumpy/Livesplit-AutoTimers-BOIII/README.md

 # Livesplit-AutoTimers-BOIII

-# Make sure you have Steam closed, and that the .exe file for the BOIII client is named just "boiii" in order for the timer to work!
+# READ ME
-The timer won't work if these steps are not followed
+- Make sure you have Steam closed, and that the .exe file for the BOIII client is named just "boiii" in order for the timer to work!
-I think i've fixed this with the latest version, but seems somewhat inconsistent.
+-The timer won't work if these steps are not followed -I think i've fixed this with the latest version, but seems somewhat inconsistent.

 # SETUP:
 Open LiveSplit > Right Click > Edit Layout > + > Control > Scriptable Auto Splitter